 For the second straight day, the clubs were cordial to each other on the field after three Boston managers and a pitcher were ejected in Friday's game.

 Rays starter David Price hit David Ortiz in the first inning and Mike Carp later in the fourth.
-The Carp one triggered the benches to clear, the second time in less than a week the two teams had a scrum.

 Last Sunday in Tropicana Field, players in Boston's dugout started yelling at Yunel Escobar when he stole third with the Rays up by five runs late.